syracuseio/openhacksyr.github.io/index.md

 header-img: "img/openhack-october-14.jpg"
 ---

-OpenHack Syracuse is a monthly meetup with a simple purpose:
+OpenHack Syracuse is a casual social coding meetup with a simple purpose:
 **Code together, on anything.**

-We host a meetup where local developers and designers of _any_ skill level can get together to write code or push pixels.
-We'll provide you with good food, good people, and creative energy.
+We welcome local developers and designers of _all_ skill levels, interests, ages genders, _you-name-it_ to get together to write code or push pixels.
+We'll provide good food, good people, and creative energy.

 Here's how OpenHack works:

 * You can hack on anything!
 Any language, framework, public/open-source, personal projects, client work... anything!
 * You don’t have to have an idea to hack on, you can come join someone else
 * We'll kick things off with a quick round of introductions, to say who you are, what you’re working on, and if you’d like help with your idea
 * Food and drinks will be provided